mvierssen/ns-dojo/packages/katas/smelly-mars-rover/BACKLOG.md

 - Create frontend (with AI)
 - Make code more declarative
 - Expand new implementation, remove legacy (which is now a facade)
+- Even though the directions and input characters are now fully typed, use enums or constants for them

 # DONE